jgon/spring-boot-frontend-maven-plugin/README.md

 ## Description

-A Maven plugin allowing to integrate your less / bootstrap / angular project.
+A Maven plugin allowing to integrate web resources into a spring-boot project.
 Following "Convention over configuration" approach, you can start-up building your front-end application without worrying about configuring the build.

 ## Pre-requisites